Turkey Quinoa Meatballs

 Preheat your oven to 400 degrees.

-I serve these all sorts of ways, including with salad and/or roasted vegetables.
-One of my favorite ways is as part of a Mediterranean-style spread with hummus, veggies and flatbread.
+I serve these all sorts of ways, usually with salad or roasted vegetables.
+They are very good in a Mediterranean-style spread with hummus, veggies and rice or flatbread.

 Print Friendly and PDF